treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 After PyCon is over, some people occasionally follow-up with folks they met over email.
 Sometimes people will add each other on LinkedIn or Facebook also.
-But the means of interaction I've noticed most in past years is Twitter.
-Though since Twitter started imploding and eventually changed domain names, much of the Python community has sought Twitter alternatives.
+Twitter *used to* be the primary platform everyone was on... until they started imploding around 2024.
-It's a bummer that we're not all on one platform anymore.
+Unfortunately since the Twitter exodus, we're not all on one platform anymore.

-**2025 note**:
+**2026 note**:
-At PyCon 2024, Mastodon finally became more active than Twitter.
-At PyCon 2025, I suspect the most popular for real-time social media posts on the `#PyConUS` hashtag will be either Mastodon or Bluesky... and I hope it won't end up being a 50/50 split between the two.
+During PyCon 2026, I suspect the most popular social network for real-time posts on the `#PyConUS` hashtag will be Mastodon followed by Bluesky.
 There's no *one* network that we all use anymore. 😢

 If you're not completely opposed to it, **I recommend getting Mastodon and/or Bluesky accounts to make it easier to passively keep up with folks from PyCon after the conference ends**.
 You don't have to use these networks all the time to get value from it, you could just use it as a modern day [rolodex][] of sorts.
 Online social networks are not the only way people stay in touch, but it's an extremely easy passive way to stay in touch.

-If you do get a Mastodon or Bluesky account, I recommend adding a saved search for "PyCon2025 OR PyCon OR PyConUS OR PyConUS2025" to your to **follow a bit of the random PyCon-related social media chatter during the conference** and to like/reply/interact with others online.
+If you do get a Mastodon or Bluesky account, I recommend adding a saved search for "PyConUS OR PyCon OR PyCon2026 OR PyConUS2026" to **follow a bit of the random PyCon-related social media chatter during the conference**.
 I know I will be adding the `#PyConUS` hashtag to my Mastodon feed while at the conference this year!

 Sometimes **people on social networks will ask if anyone would like to join them for dinner** and you might decide to reply and say you'd like to join.